elksim/tmux-border-path/README.md

 fi
 ```

-(if in tmux environment, if script is not in prompt command strip a trailing semicolon, add a semicolon if prompt_command is non-empty, then append our script)
+description (because bash syntax is wack): if in tmux environment, if script is not in prompt command, strip a trailing semicolon, add a semicolon if prompt_command is non-empty, then append our script.

 ## todos

 - enable customisation of what gets displayed.
 - early abort update_border and update_borders if they won't change pane-border-format.
+- make it work with ssh?
-- try make sure this works with various settings.
+- try make sure this works with various settings.. actually, best approach is probably to implement a format hook {#current_path} to use in format strings rather than overriding the entire pane-border-format string..

 ### to-maybe-do